1. Answers

 Conclusion

-In this example, we’ve created a Deep Learning VM on Google Cloud Platform using code.
-We defined a GCP project, set up a VPC network, created a Compute Engine instance with a Deep Learning VM image, and configured firewall rules to allow SSH access to our instance.
-These resources combine to form a robust environment for running deep learning workloads.
+In this example, we’ve successfully created a Deep Learning VM on Google Cloud Platform using Pulumi.
+By defining a GCP project, setting up a VPC network, creating a Compute Engine instance with a Deep Learning VM image, and configuring firewall rules, we have established a robust environment for executing deep learning workloads efficiently.
+This setup ensures that you have the necessary infrastructure to support intensive machine learning tasks.

 Deploy this code